zammad/zammad-org/src/sr/reference/env-vars.md

   Increasing this can reduce loading times when too many users are on Zammad at once.

-`ZAMMAD_SESSION_JOBS_CONCURRENT`
+`ZAMMAD_PROCESS_SESSION_JOBS_WORKERS` : How many instances of the session worker to run at a time.

-: How many instances of the session worker to run at a time.
-Increasing this can speed up background jobs (like the scheduler) when too many users are on Zammad at once.
+  Increasing this can speed up background jobs (like the scheduler) when many users are on Zammad at once.

-  Generally speaking, it should only be useful to adjust this setting if you have more than 40 active users at a time.
+  It is not useful to adjust this setting if you have less than 40 active users at a time.
+Increasing the amount of workers can consume a lot of resources!

 `ZAMMAD_PROCESS_SCHEDULED_JOBS_WORKERS`
 : Allows spawning an independent process just for processing scheduled jobs like LDAP syncs.
-This can free up Zammad's background worker for other tasks when running tasks that take fairly long.
+This can free up Zammad's background worker for other tasks when running tasks that take rather long.

   Maximum number of workers: `1`